erichasinternet/erichasinternet.com/content/blog/How-to-make-a-personal-website.md

 ---
-title: "How To Make a Personal Website"
+title: "3 Key Ingredients for Building a Static Site"
 date: 2021-02-18
-slug: "How To Make a Personal Website"
+slug: "Everything you need to build a static site"
 description: "Create your own static site!"
 keywords: ["website", "static", "blog", "how to"]
 draft: false